Families are guaranteed to create memories that last longer than the gorgeous evening sunsets at this beachfront resort.

 Eating out in Maui is where your family is most likely to blow your vacation budget.
 Everywhere you eat is expensive, especially at the resorts.
 Bottom line: be prepared for the expense.

 If you are going to spend more on food in a week than you normally spend in a month, you better love the food!
 Fortunately, Japengo at the Hyatt Regency delivers an outstanding meal with fresh, flavorful dishes that will leave you wanting to go back night after night.
 Earning high marks were the calamari appetizer, the delicious sushi – which has been voted locally as the best on Maui – and the seafood selections that were perfectly prepared.
-Our daughter enjoyed some of the tastiest chicken that we’ve come across.
+My daughter enjoyed some of the tastiest chicken that we’ve come across.
 (You may want to sample when your kids are distracted!)
 Our team of servers was tremendous, both in their friendliness and attentiveness, and the views of the sunset from Japengo may be the visual highlight of our stay.
-Dinner for the entire family could end up as costly as a night’s stay at the resort, but you’ll walk away feeling deeply satisfied with the meal and the experience.
+Dinner for the entire family could end up being as costly as a night’s stay at the resort, but you’ll walk away feeling deeply satisfied with the meal and the experience.

 Umalu’s poolside location made it easy to stop and grab a bite after swimming.
 The tasty comfort food included solid choices from the children’s menu, but the steep prices left us wanting for more.
 Next to Umalu, Ululani’s Hawaiian Shave Ice offers wonderful natural syrups and ice cream add-ons.
 Try one of these, and it'll help you to erase any lingering childhood memories of sickeningly sweet, red-syrup snow cones.
 The shaved ice treats from Ululani’s are beyond delicious and will make you crave for more.

 Honolulu Coffee Company in the hotel atrium serves breakfast sandwiches.
 The on-site general store offers essentials such as milk, fruit, and a variety of prepared foods to fill your family long enough to enjoy another meal at Japengo.
-You can also take a short drive to Lahaina to stock up on breakfast and snacks at the local grocery store.
+You also can take a short drive to Lahaina to stock up on breakfast and snacks at the local grocery store.

 KidTripster Tip: Guests at the Hyatt Regency also have access to the adjacent Hyatt Residence Club.
 If you’re looking to keep your food budget in check, head to Lahaina Provision Company, a marketplace featuring ready-made and made-to-order food items, including sandwiches and salads.